Death and bereavement during COVID-19

 You may feel mixed emotions at this time.
 It is important you look after your mental health while also following social distancing guidelines.
-You can contact many organisations providing bereavement counselling services, or you may find comfort through phone calls, video calls and messages with friends.
+You can contact organisations providing bereavement counselling services, or you may find comfort through phone calls, video calls and messages with friends.

 Guidelines on wakes and open coffins